 Perhaps this only happens with PostgreSQL.

-#1 Updated by Thomas Lecavelier almost 10 years ago
+#1 Updated by Thomas Lecavelier about 10 years ago

 Could you try to reuse the update SQL line in a postgresql terminal, please?